Moses-Martins/RENDA-CAAS/README.md

 ## References

 Here is a list of all the endpoints and their respective methods.
-You can test these directly by issuing the requests.
+You can access endpoints using tools like Postman or curl.

 | Endpoint | Method | Parameters | Description |
 | :------: | :----: | :--------- | :---------- |